Based on a true story.

 Lydia Nibley Award-winning Producer/Screenwriter

-ON THE ROOF is based on my experience as the primary caregiver of an uncle with dementia while being a single parent of a teenage daughter.
+ON THE ROOF is based on my experience as the caregiver of an uncle with dementia while being a single parent of a teenage daughter.

 At first each of us spun in our own orbits, but in the end, we were unified in a three-generational love story.
-We could have broken and closed our hearts, but instead we broke open to love harder and deeper, something I’d learned when my father died of ALS when I was 17, the same year my daughter was born and I made my way in the world on my own.
+We could have broken and closed our hearts under the strain, but instead we broke open to love harder and deeper.

 • Ellis